HaxeFoundation/HaxeManual/content/09-macro.md

 <!--label:macro-limitations-build-order-->
 #### Build Order

 The build order of types is unspecified and this extends to the execution order of [build-macros](macro-type-building).
 While certain rules can be determined, we strongly recommend to not rely on the execution order of build-macros.
 If type building requires multiple passes, this should be reflected directly in the macro code.
-In order to avoid multiple build-macro execution on the same type, state can be stored in static variables or added as [metadata](lf-metadata) to the type in question:
+In order to avoid multiple build-macro executions on the same type, the state can be stored in [persistent variables](macro-persistent-variables) or added as [metadata](lf-metadata) to the type in question:

 [code asset](assets/MacroBuildOrder.hx)